serodriguez68/basic-statistics/readme.md

 # 0. What is this?
-This is summary of the basic concepts of college statistics.
+This is a summary of the basic concepts of college statistics.
 The information was taken from [Khan Academy's Statistics Series](https://www.youtube.com/watch?v=uhxtUt_-GyM&list=PL1328115D3D8A2566)

 # 1. Descriptive Statistics vs Inferential Statistics
 - __Descriptive:__ finding indicative numbers that describe a dataset without having to go through all the data set.